DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/PROCESSES/Electronic_Reporting.md

 ## Print Management

-When the matching default report from the Smart Send Email parameters is entered into the *report format* field as part of the Print management setup, Smart Send will generate a new ER Named Destination for the nominated form prefixed with "Smart Send" the first time the report is published, for example, Smart Send Purchase Order (Excel).
-This defined destination for electronic reporting can then be modified to include additional outputs, such as Screen.
+When the matching default report from the Smart Send Email parameters is entered into the *report format* field as part of the Print management setup, Smart Send will generate a new ER Named Destination for the nominated form prefixed with "Smart Send" the first time the report is published, for example, Smart Send Purchase Order (Excel), if required.
+This defined destination for electronic reporting can then be modified to include additional outputs, such as the Screen.